-Hello everybody and welcome to the 3D printer Modding series.
-Today we’ll be addressing the issue with the cable for the hot end assembly of the CR10 V3.
+In today’s article, we’ll be addressing the issue with the cable for the hot end assembly of the CR10 V3.
 If any of you may have noticed, the cable connections don’t have any support and there’s a high probability that the movement will cause a failure in the connection.
 The cables which connect to the hub are also another potential issue since they don’t have any support either.
 Since I would like this machine to last as long as possible, I will be making a couple of modifications to address these issues today.
 As always, do these modifications at your own risk, and I’m in no way responsible for any damages which may occur.

 So, like most modifications, this one went through a couple of alliterations before a final version was determined.
 Since the metal supports for the xz hub were the same design as the V2 model, I decided to use this to my advantage.
 I initially designed a mount which surrounded the cabling, however this proved both difficult to mount and risky to force the cable within the support.
 It was for this reason that I switched to an open design, which allowed me to use Zip ties to fasten the cables to the guide.
 For the hot end assembly, I knew I wanted something which simply slipped over the direct extruder motor.
-After taking precise measurements, I created a box like shape to an encompassed the motor while still keeping as much of it open to prevent overheating issues.
+After taking precise measurements, I created a box like shape to encompass the motor while still keeping as much of it open to prevent overheating issues.
 I also designed it to wrap around the connector, so I would be able to add zip ties as well.
 Learning from my previous mistake, I made sure to keep an open design.

 With this completed, it was now time to change the Z height in Cura and begin a test print.
 As expected, the test prints were very similar to those done previously.
 Since I had a 0.8 nozzle, these were the results that I ended up getting.
 Since I mostly use the larger machines for functional parts or prototypes, I often need these to complete at a faster rate.0.2